-Weak supply hurts home sales and pushes prices up in first half of 2019
+Weak supply hurts June 2019 home sales report and pushes prices up in first half of 2019

 Date: July 22, 2019

-MADISON, Wis. — Sales of existing homes turned down sharply in June, which is traditionally the strongest month of the year for home sales, while prices continued to rise at well above the rate of inflation, according to the latest analysis of the housing market by the Wisconsin REALTORS® Association (WRA).
+June 2019 Home Sales Report – MADISON, Wis. — According to the latest analysis of the housing market by the Wisconsin REALTORS® Association (WRA), sales of existing homes turned down sharply in June.
+While this is traditionally the strongest month of the year for home sales, prices continued to rise at well above the rate of inflation.
 June home sales fell 9.7 percent relative to June 2018, and the median price rose 10.3 percent to $215,000 over that same 12-month period.
 Comparing the first half of 2019 to that same period in 2018, sales dropped 5.1 percent, and the median price rose 7.7 percent to $195,000.

 “Normally, a strong economy and low mortgage rates produce solid sales growth, but our persistent lack of homes for sale kept June sales well below last year’s levels,” said WRA Chairman Jean Stefaniak.
 The strong demand for housing was fueled in part by record-setting low unemployment rates of just 2.8 percent for both April and May.